*Source of claim SH can remove it.

 What is Msedge.exe?

-If you are looking for a way to remove Msedge.exe you can try this:
+To try and remove Msedge.exe quickly you can try this:

-- Search for Msedge.exe and any other unfamiliar programs.
+- Look for the Msedge.exe extension (as well as any other unfamiliar ones).

 If you have a Windows virus, continue with the guide below.